Skip to main content

 Alexander Torte (Aleksandra kūka)

-A rich and decadent layered cake created in honor of Tsar Alexander II's visit to Riga.
-It consists of macaroon layers, raspberry jam, and a creamy filling.
+A rich layered cake made to mark Tsar Alexander II's visit to Riga.
+It's built from macaroon layers, raspberry jam, and a creamy filling.

 Kliņģeris (Kliņģeris)